Skip to main content

 CSV format will recognize CSV files with quoted values containing embedded carriage returns and line feeds.
 Thus the files are not strictly one line per table row like text-format files.

-Besides the common format options and the text format options, the CSV format supports the following options:
+Besides the common format options and the options for text format, the CSV format supports the following options:

 HEADER => boolean